-Dr Wendy Harwood (Novel Biotechnology) has worked for 25 years on the genetic modification of crop plants.
+Professor Wendy Harwood (Novel Biotechnology) has over 25 years' experience in crop biotechnology, specifically the genetic modification of crop plants.
 She has a first class degree in Biology and a PhD in plant transformation.

-Dr Harwood is currently responsible for the Crop Transformation Group at the John Innes Centre, Norwich.
+Professor Harwood is currently responsible for the Crop Transformation Group at the John Innes Centre, Norwich.

-Her group focuses on the development of improved genetic modification technology for cereals and Brassica species, the safety assessment of GM crops and the development of crops with improved drought tolerance.
-She has experience of running GM field trials and her group is responsible for the Biotechnology Resources for Arable Crop Transformation (BRACT) platform that provides transformation resources to research groups worldwide.
+Her group focuses on the development of improved genetic modification technology for cereals and Brassica species, gene-editing in crops, the safety assessment of GM crops and the development of crops with improved drought tolerance.
+She has experience of running GM field trials and her group is responsible for the Biotechnology Resources for Arable Crop Transformation (BRACT) platform that provides transformation resources to research groups world-wide.

-Dr Harwood is an honorary lecturer at the University of East Anglia, contributing to undergraduate and post-graduate teaching.
-She is very active in science communication activities including contributions for television, radio as well as demonstrations, presentations and lectures for a range of interest groups including schools and farmers' organisations.
-Dr Harwood is an active member of a European Farmer Scientist Network, regularly attending meetings in Brussels where current issues involving GM crops, that impact EU farmers are considered.
-She sits on several John Innes Centre Committees including the External Relations Steering Group and Biological Safety Committee.
+Professor Harwood is an honorary lecturer at the University of East Anglia, contributing to undergraduate and post-graduate teaching.
+She is active in public engagement activities including contributions for television, radio as well as demonstrations, presentations and lectures for a range of interest groups including schools and farmers' organisations.
+Professor Harwood is an active member of a European Farmer Scientist Network, and sits on John Innes Centre Committees including the Biological Safety Committee.